 Residents Maintain Autonomy

-This is a measure of the percentage of long-term stay residents that required more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
-Some experts would argue this is a reliable measure of a patient's well-being.
+Measures the percentage of long-term residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.
+Many argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile